lylakirati/automatic-differentiation/docs/documentation.md

 Symbolic differentiation is precise, but it can lead to inefficient code and can be costly to evaluate.
 The finite difference is quick and easy to implement, but it is prone to round-off error, the loss of precision due to computer rounding of decimal quantities, and truncation error, the difference between the exact solution of the original differential equation.
 Automatic differentiation is more efficient than two of the other methods mentioned prior.
 While it utilizes the concept of dual numbers to achieve accuracy better than numeric differentiation, it is also more computationally efficient than symbolic differentiation, and therefore is widely used.

 In this library, the general mathematical background and concepts of differentiation as well as automatic differentiation are introduced in the Background section.
-A basic demo to use the package, software organization, and implementation of the forward mode of automatic differentiation are introduced below.
+A basic demo to use the package, software organization, and implementations of forward and reverse mode automatic differentiation are introduced below.

 ## Background